NIPKaart/nipkaart-dev/README.md

 - Moderator
 - User

+## Getting started

+Follow the steps below to get started with the Laravel template project.

-## Setting up development environment
+### Setting up development environment

 1. Clone the repository
 2. Open a terminal and navigate to the **laravel** folder